What Are Enquiries?

 Examples of covenants are:

-Occasionally, a covenant limited developments or extensions may be restricted for a period of time (usually 5 or 10 years) from the sale by the builder but the majority last forever.
+Occasionally a covenant limited development or extensions may be limited for a period of time (usually 5 or ten years) from the sale by the builder but the majority last forever.

 In the event of you effecting a breach of covenant, the party with the benefit of the covenant (usually the builder or a neighbour) would be entitled to take enforcement action against you as the house owner.
 You could be asked to reinstate the property to the state or condition it was in before the breach or you could face a claim for damages (a sum paid by way of compensation).